SpielmeisterCom/spellCore/docs/guides/intro_creating_a_system_from_scratch/README.md

 Now you have to perform one final step to use the newly created system in your scene.
 First open the Scene Editor, select the systems node in the scene tree on the left and click on the add button in the inspector view to the right.
-In the dialog that opens chose "render" as system type and check the box in front of the gravity system in the "Available Systems" list.
+In the dialog that opens chose "render" as system type and check the box in front of the gravity system in the "Available Systems" list and complete the process with a click on the "Add" button at the bottom.

 {@img addGravitySystemToScene.png adding the gravity system to the scene}